top of page

 OPEN STUDIOS

-Cambridge Artworks will be open for the first three weekends in July, with studios open between 10am and 5pm: 05 – 06 | 12 – 13 | 19 – 20 July 2025.
+Cambridge Artworks Studios will be open for the first three weekends in July, with studios open between 10am and 5pm: 05 – 06 | 12 – 13 | 19 – 20 July 2025.

-There will also be artists exhibiting in Artspace over all four weekends
+There will also be artists exhibiting in Artspace over all four weekends.

 See our Open Studios Page for more information